 It’s been one year since the Prime Minister issued a mandate for the federal Minister of Agriculture to ban the live export of horses for slaughter.
 Since then, approximately 2,000 horses have been shipped on lengthy and stressful transport journeys abroad, destined for slaughter.

-Speak up for horses: Sign the NEW federal e-petition calling for a ban & send a message to decision-makers.
+Speak up for horses: Support the recent federal e-petition calling for a ban by sending a message to decision-makers.

 Most Canadians would be surprised to learn that Canada is one of the top exporters of live horses for slaughter.
 Every year, approximately 3,000-5,000 live draft horses are loaded onto planes, packed tightly with 3-4 horses per crate, and flown abroad where they will be slaughtered for meat.